VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 == Changelog ==

+= 2.4.3 =

+- Fix: Adscend now uses proper WordPress POST and GET functions to improve performance on redeeming.
+- Add: Created de-branding option so users can download branding removal on Adscend for free as long as they give email they used to sign up with Adscend downloading pro plugin.

 = 2.4.2 =

 - Update: Made functions more compatible with WordPress RTS interface from Github (Yes a VidYen RTS exists)